sarahgormley/sklhub/README.md

 * This application will need the installation of Node.js and Express.js to create a RESTful API, Handlebars.js as the template engine and use MySQL and the Sequelize ORM as the database.

-* Node Package Manager (npm) is a software manager and installer which puts the modules in place so that node project can utilize it, and also, it manages dependency conflicts intelligently.
+* Node Package Manager (npm) is a software manager and installer which puts the modules in place so that node project can utilize it, and also, it manages dependency conflicts intelligently and initialized using <strong>npm init</strong>.
+The package.json will be generated and will contain all the details of the application in which the user have inputted during the npm initialization.

 * The npm packages in use for this project:-